bkrumnow/bot-fp-taker/README.md

 * `GECKODRIVER_VERSION`: Geckodriver version that shall be used, e.g. "0.24.0"
 * `HEADLESS`: Headless mode on/off
 * `name (default: None)`: Set for a custom string.
 By default it uses a string consisting of Firefox version, Geckodriver   version, OS string and headless mode

+Build the stealth extension with:

+  `make -F Makefile`

 ## Usage
 run with: